opsaaaaa/tldr-man-pandoc-pages/README.md

 I have not tested that the locales work with man myself.

-the `pages.zip` include all the locales and platforms. the other zipfiles just include the main pages for thier platforms.
+the `pages.zip` include all the locales and platforms. the other zipfiles just include the main pages for their platforms.

 You can tell make to build specific locales.
 ```